palewire/first-visual-story/readthedocs/index.rst

           .addTo(map);
     })

 Save the file and you should now see all the homicides mapped on the page.
-Next, extend the code in to ``_scripts/map.js`` to add a tooltip label on each point.
+Next, extend the code in ``_scripts/map.js`` to add a tooltip label on each point.

 .. code-block:: javascript
     :emphasize-lines: 4